Port Botany (seaport)

 Port Botany is a deepwater seaport located in Botany Bay in Sydney, Australia.
 The port is dominated by trade in containerised manufactured products and, to a lesser extent, bulk liquid imports including petroleum and natural gas.
 It is one of Australia's largest container ports and is administered by NSW Ports which entered into a 99-year lease agreement with the Port Authority of New South Wales in May 2013.

 History

 Prior to 1960 Sydney's international shipping facilities were exclusively located in Port Jackson, with bulk and break bulk docks at Darling Harbour and Walsh Bay with bulk and roll-on/roll-off docks at Glebe Island and White Bay.

 With the advent of containerisation in the late 1950s it became clear that Sydney would require additional port facilities to cater for new cargo types.
 In the 1960s the government agency responsible for ports, the Maritime Services Board, recommended that a new port complex be developed in the northern part of Botany Bay adjacent to Sydney Airport.
-The Government of New South Wales endorsed the proposal in 1969 and in 1971 work commenced on two container terminals to the north, and a bulk liquid wharf and storage area to the south.
+The Government of New South Wales endorsed the proposal in 1969 and in 1971 an Atkinson International / Leighton Holdings joint venture commenced work on two container terminals to the north, and a bulk liquid wharf and storage area to the south..